US flights to return to normal after aviation authority lifts restrictions

 - list 1 of 4Dozens killed in DR Congo after bridge collapses at copper, cobalt mine

-- list 2 of 4‘No’ vote leads in Ecuador referendum on hosting foreign military bases
+- list 2 of 4Voters in Ecuador reject return of foreign military bases

 - list 3 of 4Russia-Ukraine war: List of key events, day 1,362